While cookies on websites may not be as tasty as their baked counterparts, they play a crucial role in enhancing your online experience.

-Cookies are small text files that contain data about users who visit websites.
+Cookies are essentially small text files containing data about users who visit websites.
 These come in two main types: persistent and session cookies.

 What are cookies used for?